Video Games Consoles Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub

-Dubai South Business Hub Free Zone offers a range of licence packages designed to accommodate businesses at different stages of growth.
+Dubai South Business Hub Free Zone offers a range of license packages designed to accommodate businesses at different stages of growth.
 Costs vary depending on the office arrangement chosen, the number of visas required, and any additional services included in the package.
 Flexi-desk and virtual office options are available for traders who do not require a dedicated physical workspace, helping to keep overheads manageable during the early stages of operation.

 For businesses intending to hold physical inventory, warehouse and storage facilities are available within the free zone, with options ranging from small storage units to larger logistics spaces depending on stock volumes.